 CUPA and Waste Tire Program Performance Evaluations

-Both the CUPA and the Waste Tire programs are routinely evaluated once every three years by state agencies.
+Both the CUPA and the Waste Tire programs are evaluated by state agencies.

 File Review Process for Hazardous Materials and Site Mitigation Records.